ashwamedh-street/EncodeForge/README.md

 ## What is Encode Forge?

-Encode Forge is a comprehensive media processing application that combines video encoding, subtitle generation, and smart file renaming into a single, easy-to-use desktop application.
+Encode Forge is a comprehensive media processing application that combines video encoding, subtitle generation using AI directly on your computer, and smart file renaming into a single, easy-to-use desktop application.
 Built with JavaFX and Python, it provides a modern interface for all your media processing needs.

 ## Features